eiffel-community/eiffel-intelligence/wiki/markdown/step-by-step-subscription-notification.md

 any one of the given requirements are met in an aggregated object then the subscription is triggered.
 Triggering means that the subscriber will be notified with the chosen notification method.
-It should be noted that conditions are given as JMESPath rule.
-Let us suppose that an aggregated object, as shown in below, is created:
+It should be noted that conditions are given as JMESPath expression.
+Let us suppose that an aggregated object, as shown below, is created:

     {